|Standard Terms of Sale||View as PDF|

-1. These terms apply to all goods sold by Cetnaj, as a division of Metal Manufactures Ltd (“the Company”).
+1. These terms apply to all goods sold by Cetnaj, as a division of Metal Manufactures Pty Limited (“the Company”).
 These terms override all terms proposed by any customer including terms set out on any order or other documents.
 If other terms are proposed these terms are deemed to be reoffered to and accepted by the customer or their agents on delivery of the goods.
 These terms may be varied at any time by the Company.
 The terms at the time of delivery of goods will prevail if there is any conflict.

 2. These terms constitute the entire agreement.
 No other representations are made by the Company in relation to supply of the goods.
 These terms may only be varied or additional terms incorporated (other than terms of the product description, quantity, indicative price and delivery instructions set out on each order) if in writing signed by a representative of the Company of the status of General Manager or above.
 There are no other terms and to the extent permitted all other terms including warranties that may be implied, including statutory terms, are excluded.